ccummings418/PythonRegression/README.md

 ## Regression Modeling
 ### Reason for XGBoost?
 There are many different machine learning algorithms that are used for supervised regression modeling that range in complexity from Linear Regression to more advanced models such as Random Forest, SVM. eXtreme Gradient Boosting (XGBoost) is an additional learning model which has demonstrated excellent performance for use in supervised modeling and has won many data science / machine learning competitions.
 The main advantage of XGBoost is its vast number of hyperparameters that can be tuned for either large or small data sets.
-Particularly max_depth and learning rate are powerful tools for creating machine learning models with XGBoost.

 ## Reference of original XGBoost manuscript
 Tianqi Chen and Carlos Guestrin.
 XGBoost: A Scalable Tree Boosting System.
 In 22nd SIGKDD Conference on Knowledge Discovery and Data Mining, 2016